HEADS-project/MODELS-2015-tutorial/README.md

 Hit Ctrl+C to stop the execution of the ThingML program.

+From the HEADS IDE: `Run as -> Maven build... -> clean install exec:java`

+> Make sure you have a proper JDK (not just a JRE).
+In HEADS IDE, go to `Preferences -> Java -> Installed JRE` and check it points to a JDK

 #### Compiling to C/C++, Building and running with GCC and Make